 Download a PDF of the latest version of Friend at Court.
 It is a good idea to start reviewing it now and repeatedly during your training process.

-You must complete the Safe Play training module and test which are provided by the USTA.
+You must complete the Safe Play training module and test which are provided by the USTA and the Safe Sport organization.
 Since you may be officiating at junior tennis, this is a mandatory step.
 Please take good notes during each step in the online training modules, because the questions at the end of each module are very specific.

 You need to pass a criminal background check which is paid for by USTA.
 The process after you complete the simple questionnaire can take 10 days.
 You can start this process while you are completing the Safe Play modules.

 Much of the very practical interpretations of the rules were removed from Friend at Court in the 2016 edition.
 These scenario reviews will be very beneficial in your understanding of applying the rules.
 After a thorough review of Friend at Court and the scenarios’ materials, you will be ready to complete the Online Courses with passing necessary to be certified as a Provisional Umpire.

 Those courses are: